RoRoche/AndroidStarter/architecture.md

 Transformer transformerRepo;
 ```

 To speed up the set up of components, I use the annotations-based [Auto-Dagger2](https://github.com/lukaspili/Auto-Dagger2) library.
-Annotations are processed compile-time to generate boilerplate code of the components.
+Annotations are processed at compilation time to generate the boilerplate code of the components.

 On the one hand, I've to declare my `Application` subclass like this: